 Records showed that staff had supported people who were not able to make important decisions.
 Staff had consistently involved relatives and health and social care professionals so that they could give advice about which decisions would be in a person's best interests.
-A relative said, "The staff do involve me in decisions about my family member's care.
-When they need medical care for anything significant I'm told about it so that I can play a part in making the decision about what's best to do."
+A relative said, "I have been involved in important decisions about my family member's medical care.
+I want to know and to help and wouldn't have it any other way."
 When a person did not have a relative to assist them, staff had arranged for an independent person who knew the person to assist in the decision making process.